Bissau-Guinean cuisine

 People sharing a meal in Bissau, the capital.

-Bissau-Guinean cuisine is the food culture of Guinea-Bissau, a nation on Africa's west coast along the Atlantic Ocean.
-Rice is a staple in the diet of residents near the coast and millet a staple in the interior.
-Much of the rice is imported and food insecurity is a problem in large part due to coups, corruption and inflation.
-Cashews are grown for export.
-Coconut, palm nut, and olives are also grown.
+Bissau-Guinean cuisine is the traditional cuisine of Guinea-Bissau, a West African country located on the Atlantic Ocean.
+It reflects the country’s diverse ethnic groups, while millet and other grains are more common in inland areas.
+Seafood, including fish, shrimp, and shellfish, plays an important role in the diet, alongside locally grown crops such as cassava, sweet potatoes, yams, peanuts, beans, and tropical fruits.

+Palm oil, peanuts, onions, tomatoes, peppers and spices are widely used in Bissau-Guinean cooking.
+Many traditional dishes consisted of rice served with flavored soups and stews, often prepared with fish, meat, vegetables, or peanut based sauces.

+Portuguese influence can be seen in the use of certain ingredients and cooking techniques introduced during the colonial period, while many dishes remain rooted in indigenous West African culinary traditions.

 Fish, shellfish, fruits and vegetables are commonly eaten along with cereal grains, milk, curd and whey.
 The Portuguese encouraged peanut production.
 Vigna subterranea (Bambara groundnut) and Macrotyloma geocarpum (Hausa groundnut) are also grown.
 Black-eyed peas are also part of the diet.
 Palm oil is harvested.

 Common dishes include soups and stews.
 Common ingredients include yams, sweet potato, cassava, onion, tomato and plantain.
 Spices, peppers and chilis are used in cooking, including Aframomum melegueta seeds (Guinea pepper).